GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

 ### Booking or checkout journey {: #journey }

 Show an install promotion during or after a sequential journey, typical of booking or checkout flows.
-If you’re displaying the promotion after the user has completed the journey, you can often make it more prominent since the journey is completed.
+If you're displaying the promotion after the user has completed the journey, you can often make it more prominent since the journey is completed.